siddhantchopra/react-redux-application/README.md

 1) To get started with Clone the git repository on your local machine

-2) extract file db.json.
-Create a folder outsite the cloned folder with name 'json-server' and paste the file inside it
+2) extract file json-server and keep outsite the cloned folder

-3) Open the folder and run this command on CMD "npm install -g json-server"
+3) Open the "json-server" folder and run this command on CMD "npm install -g json-server"

-4) Inside folder 'json-server', create another folder name "public" and paste the images folder inside it

-5) Now run the command to start your local server "json-server --watch db.json -p 3001 -d 2000"
+5) Now run the command in "json-server" folder to start your local server "json-server --watch db.json -p 3001 -d 2000"

 6) Now go to your cloned git folder and open your command line and type "npm install" to install all the npm packages to run the project